gvwilson/sensibleadventures/booksters-apprentice.md

 Gaeston spat on the tunnel floor.
 "We can't let him have the stone.
 You know that, don't you?"

-Laeuc nodded.
+Razi nodded.
 "I know."
-He looked at Donaien and Armaend, who nodded in turn.
+He looked at Laeuc and Vurt, who nodded in turn.

-"Wish the bosun was here," Armaend said.
+"Wish the bosun was here," Laeuc said.

 Gaeston grunted.
 "Or the dragon."
 He eyed the bookster.
-"Have to do, I suppose.
+"You'll have to do, I suppose.
 Which way?"

 In answer, Razi held up Thomas's jar of fireflies.
-He twisted the lid to let a single blue-green dot escape.
-It zoomed into the tunnel.
+When he twisted the lid to let a single blue-green dot escape, it zoomed into the tunnel.
 Without a word Gaeston followed it, the others falling in behind.

-The tunnel ended in a tee thirty strides later.
-One arm dropped to their left; the other rose to their right.
+The tunnel ended in a tee thirty strides later, one arm dropping to their left, the other rising to their right.
 Two rusty iron rails lay on what had been the tunnel's floor.
 When Razi released another firefly, it shot up the shaft to their right.